Swimming With Dolphins (band)

 Swimming With Dolphins is an American electronica band from Minneapolis, Minnesota.
-Austin Tofte and Owl City frontman Adam Young formed the band in 2008, later featuring vocals from Breanne Düren.
+The band formed in 2008 by Austin Tofte and Owl City frontman Adam Young.
 The name of the band was derived, according to Tofte, from "some old Jacques Cousteau documentaries from the 80s".
-Though Young was never the front man or lead singer, he performed synths and programming for the act.
-He also served as the producer of the group.
+The group is fronted by Tofte, while Young performed synths and programming for the act and additionally served as the producer of the group.

 For the act, Tofte and Young created trademark outfits.
 Tofte took on the appearance of a submariner wearing a classic scuba suit and Young donned a pilot's mask (which would later become Sky Sailing's trademark look).

 History

 The band made its debut with the release of their 2008 EP, Ambient Blue.
+The EP was produced by Young and sold over 9,000 digital copies.
+The song "Silhouettes", off the release, featured Breanne Düren.
 In addition to the main release, the band also put out a cover version of Tracy Chapman's "Fast Car" as B-sides single to the EP.
-The song "Silhouettes", off the release, featured Breanne Düren, who then proceeded to join Owl City's live band shortly after being introduced to Young through Tofte.
-Later that same year, Tofte, along with Düren, provided Young with backing vocals for a few songs on his debut Owl City album, Maybe I'm Dreaming.

 Young departed the band in late 2008 as Owl City's popularity began to increase.
-Alone, Tofte signed Swimming With Dolphins on to Tooth & Nail Records in mid-2010.
-About a year later, Tofte released Swimming With Dolphin's first full-length album Water Colours under Tooth & Nail in 2011.
+Alone, Tofte signed Swimming With Dolphins on to Tooth & Nail Records in June 2010.
+Recording for the album began in the summer of 2010 where it was produced by Aaron Sprinkle in Seattle.
+The album finished production in Atlanta with help from producers Zack Odom and Kenneth Mount.
+The debut album titled, Water Colours was set to be released in March 2011 but was pushed two months back.
+It was officially released on May 17, 2011.
 On August 5, 2011, Swimming With Dolphins uploaded the official music video for the first single off the record, "Sleep To Dream", via YouTube.

 After Young's departure, Tofte was joined by Sarah Beintker and Torrie James as part of his live band.
 Beinker contributed her vocals to the songs "Holiday" and "Sleep To Dream" off Water Colours.
 The release also featured the artists Sunsun and Mod Sun.
+Swimming With Dolphins joined Abandon Kansas on a Spring Tour that began in March 2011.
+In support of his album, Water Colours, he joined Family Force 5 for the Tourantula tour during April and May 2011.